 This reminds me of the time years ago when I bought a 1968, red, VW beetle.
 I loved that car with its chrome bumpers, stick shift, and white bucket seats.
 It stood out in a crowd, which was the whole point.
 Then, one day I spotted another red beetle.
 Stunned, I waved nonchalantly, barely lifting my fingers from the steering wheel as the car passed in the opposite direction.
 The other driver did the same.

+Eventually, there were more sightings.
+Once I knew what to look for, I started seeing red beetles everywhere.
+Disappointment nested in my heart.
+I sold the car a year later.
 As for bad news coming in threes, maybe we make it up.
 Maybe we do it to convince ourselves that we’ll be safe after the third death and all the bad news ends.

 It’s called missing the forest for the threes.

 Feature image by Ju On on Unsplash; door photo by Florencia Viadana on Unsplash; VW photo by HotelArizonaHD on Pixabay.
 Haven’t had enough?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance.